When deciding whether to pursue an online course or on-campus education in Australia, you must consider several factors.

 You Need to Stick to a Schedule

-When studying an on-campus course, you need to be physically present in the class at the scheduled time every week.
-This can be challenging if you have other responsibilities to take care of.
-Remember, missing a class or an on-campus lecture may lead to missing out on knowledge.
+In on-campus courses, you must be physically present in class at the scheduled time each week.
+This can be challenging if you have other responsibilities.
+Keep in mind, skipping a class or on-campus lecture may result in missing valuable knowledge.

 Travelling Time